openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/segmentation/instance_segmentation.rst

 .. note::

-    To fine-tune better on small labeled datasets used in Semi-SL tasks we adopted a repeat dataset which brought visible improvements in our experiments.
+    To fine-tune better on small labeled datasets used in Semi-SL tasks we adopted a repeat dataset which brought metric improvement in our experiments.
 However, the training time also increased noticeably.
     If the training time is important or the Semi-SL dataset has a sufficient number of labeled images, dataset repetition times can be decreased or switched off in the corresponding `data_pipeline.py <https://github.com/openvinotoolkit/training_extensions/blob/develop/src/otx/algorithms/detection/configs/base/data/semisl/semisl_is_res_data_pipeline.py>` config.

 The table below presents the mAP metric achieved by our templates on various datasets.
 We provide these scores for comparison purposes, alongside the supervised baseline trained solely on labeled data.

-* `Cityscapes <https://www.cityscapes-dataset.com/>`: 8 classes ,  labeled images,  unlabeled and  images for validation
+* `Cityscapes <https://www.cityscapes-dataset.com/>`: 8 classes, 267 labeled images, 2708 unlabeled and 500 images for validation
-* `TrashCan <https://conservancy.umn.edu/handle/11299/214865>`:  classes  ,  labeled images,  unlabeled and  images for validation
+* `TrashCan <https://conservancy.umn.edu/handle/11299/214865>`: 22 classes, 606 labeled images, 5459 unlabeled and 1147 images for validation
-* `WGISD <https://github.com/thsant/wgisd>`:  classes ,  labeled images,  unlabeled and  images for validation
+* `WGISD <https://github.com/thsant/wgisd>`: 5 classes , 11 labeled images, 599 unlabeled and 27 images for validation
-* `Pascal-tiny <https://github.com/Yunyung/Instance-Segmentation-on-Tiny-PASCAL-VOC-Dataset/tree/main#Download-Official-Dataset>`: 20 classes ,  labeled images,  unlabeled  and  images for validation
+* `Pascal-tiny <https://github.com/Yunyung/Instance-Segmentation-on-Tiny-PASCAL-VOC-Dataset/tree/main#Download-Official-Dataset>`: 20 classes,  337 labeled images, 709 unlabeled and 303 images for validation

 +-------------------------------------+------------+------------+-------+-------------+
 | Model name                          | Cityscapes | TrashCan   | WGISD | Pascal-tiny |